golang/vscode-go/README.md

 Take a look at the [Changelog](CHANGELOG.md) to learn about new features.

-> This is the future home for the VS Code Go extension.
-We are currently migrating from the [original repository](https://github.com/Microsoft/vscode-go).
-Read [the announcement](https://github.com/microsoft/vscode-go/blob/master/README.md#we-are-moving---) to learn about the transition and subscribe to [Microsoft/vscode-go#3247](https://github.com/microsoft/vscode-go/issues/3247) for updates.
+> This is the **new** home for the VS Code Go extension.
+We just migrated from [Microsoft/vscode-go](https://github.com/Microsoft/vscode-go).
+Learn more our move on the [Go blog](https://golang.blog/the-vs-code-go-extension-joins-the-go-project).

 ## Overview